The Edge Paradox

 Direct by Design

-You love your furniture.
+You love your space.

 Does it invite you back?